influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 ## Calculate time weighted average

-Calculate the time-weighted average by using the linearly interpolated integral of values in a table.

-### Example: Calculate oil temperature

-For example, to calculate oil temperature over a given interval using the machine-production sample data.

 To calculate the time-weighted average of data points, use the [`timeWeightedAvg()` function](/{{< latest "flux" >}}/stdlib/universe/timeweightedavg/).

 The example below queries the `oil_temp` field in the `machinery` measurement.
 The `timeWeightedAvg()` function returns the time-weighted average of oil temperatures based on 5 second intervals.